TerrenceMM2/GifTastic/homework.md

 3. List additional metadata (title, tags, etc) for each gif in a clean and readable format. ***DONE***

 4. Integrate this search with additional APIs such as OMDB, or Bands in Town.
-Be creative and build something you are proud to showcase in your portfolio
+Be creative and build something you are proud to showcase in your portfolio ***DONE***

-5. Allow users to add their favorite gifs to a `favorites` section.
+5. Allow users to add their favorite gifs to a `favorites` section. ***DONE***
    * This should persist even when they select or add a new topic.
    * If you are looking for a major challenge, look into making this section persist even when the page is reloaded(via localStorage or cookies).